 He was feeling the pinch, yet he continued to fight.
-Civilians in the Republic of Vietnam were his victims almost as often as the military.
+Civilians in South Vietnam were his victims almost as often as the military.
 Communist terrorists slaughtered more than 4,000 South Vietnamese and wounded more than 8,000 in their attacks.
 Kidnapping accounted for another 5,454 persons, all in an attempt to control the people.